Labor Laws for Salaried Employees 2025 Guide

 Many hourly employees are eligible for overtime.
 There are overtime-exempt and nonexempt employees, and employers are responsible for ensuring fair and legal compensation and accurate time tracking.

-• Nonexempt: These employees are eligible for overtime pay for hours worked beyond 40 in a workweek.
+• Nonexempt: Most hourly employees are classified as nonexempt and are eligible for overtime pay at one and one-half times their regular rate for hours worked beyond 40 in a workweek.

 • Minimum Wage Compliance: Employers must pay at least the federal minimum wage unless state law sets a higher rate.